eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 In genral, when we define a finite field, we define, the order $p$ of the field and an arithemetic operation like addition or multiplication.
 If it is addition, we denote the field by $(\mathbb F_p, +)$.
 If it is multiplication, we denote it by $(\mathbb F^*_p, +)$.
 The `*` is telling us to exclude the zero element from our field so that we can satisfy all the required properties of the finite field i.e. mainly we can divide the numbers and find inverse of all elements.
 If we include the zero element, we can't find the inverse of zero element.

 ### [Group](#group)
-The group is a similar concept as finite field with some small changes.
-In a Group, we only have one arithmetic operation on the set, usually addition or multiplication as opposed to in a finite field we have addition and multiplication both and this group must satisfy few properties which we will below with an example.
+A Group is a similar concept as finite field with some small changes.
+In a Group, we only have one arithmetic operation on the set, usually addition or multiplication as opposed to in a finite field we have addition and multiplication both and this group must satisfy few properties which we will discuss below with an example.
 We denote a Group by ($\mathbb G, +)$ for a Group with addition as the group operation, ($\mathbb G^*, .)$ for Group with multiplication operation; the `*` is telling to exclude zero element to avoid division by zero.

 In the next section we use an example to define a Group.
 This will help develop an intuition on when we call a set of numbers a Group.